 5. Sennheiser HD 25 DJ Headphones

-The smaller sibling of HD25-1 II is a great choice for those with a limited budget but still desire professional DJ headphones with high-quality audio.
-Sennheiser HD25 is professional DJ headphones used by a vast amount of professional DJs around the world.
+The smaller sibling of HD25-1 II is the most popular DJ headphones in the market.
+It is a great choice for those with a limited budget but still desires a high-end DJ pair with good sound quality.
+Sennheiser HD25 is professional DJ headphones used by the majority of professional DJs such as Abobe & Beyond, Solomun, Eli & Fur, and many more.

 The frequency response at 16Hz-22KHz may not happily surprise you, but the sound quality is superb, with deep and punchy bass as well as, clear mids and highs.
 However, the HD25 is not recommended for studio use such as the Sennheiser HD8 and Beyerdynamic DT1350 that will deliver excellent work recording and monitoring in your studio.
 More below… It also offers a rotatable capsule and adjustable padded headband that will fit on any head size.